xSziro/xsziro_notify/README.md

 # 📢 FiveM Notifications Script
 FiveM Notifications Script is a lightweight and easy-to-use script that allows you to add custom notifications to your FiveM server.
-With this script, you can tailor notifications to your needs, featuring different styles, colors, and unique animations to improve player communication.
+With this script, you can tailor notifications to your needs, featuring different styles, colors, and unique animations to improve player communication.<br/>
 ![image](https://github.com/user-attachments/assets/6bcc5ddb-138e-4865-b496-3ca760896378) ![image](https://github.com/user-attachments/assets/bb800f6f-82da-4661-867c-baaea54f9d33)